soar-tech/strapi/docs/3.x.x/guides/database.md

 ```

-You have successfully installed Strapi with Mongo on your local development environment.
+You have successfully installed Strapi with MongoDB on your local development environment.
 You are now ready to [create your first user](/3.x.x/getting-started/quick-start.html#_3-create-an-admin-user).

 ---